 If all goes well you will be presented with a small window with three menus.
-See the section called The Artemis Launch Window to find out what to do next.
+See The Artemis Launch Window to find out what to do next.

-Alternatively you start Artemis with the name of a sequence file or embl file eg:
+Alternatively you can start Artemis with the name of a sequence file or embl file eg: